tareqaminul/oltra-ph-25/examples/basics/README.md

 	curl 10.1.1.11:9002
 	curl 10.1.1.11:9003

 For graphical view, please use the Firefox Browser available in UDF > Docker > FIREFOX
 ![UDF-Firefox](images/firefox-udf.png)

 Access the RED App1 using NGINX listener IP and Port: 10.1.1.11:9001
 ![UDF-Firefox](images/firefox-app-1-red.png)

+Similarly:
+Access the (GREEN) App2 using NGINX listener IP and Port: 10.1.1.11:9002 Access the (BLUE) App3 using NGINX listener IP and Port: 10.1.1.11:9003

 # LAB-3: Configuring Load Balancer
 ![NGINX as LB](images/nginx-as-rp.png)